 Dustin Carrión-Ojeda

 I'm a PhD student at the Image and Video Analysis Group (IVA) at TU Darmstadt, under the supervision of Prof. Dr. Sc.
 Simone Schaub-Meyer.
-My research focuses on low-shot and multimodal learning.
+My work lies at the intersection of computer vision, limited-data learning, and multimodal representation learning, with a strong emphasis on efficiency and robustness.

 I received my MSc in Artificial Intelligence from Université Paris-Saclay, where I worked with Prof. Isabelle Guyon, and my BEng in Information Technology from Yachay Tech University, where I was advised by Prof. Israel Pineda and Prof. Rigoberto Fonseca-Delgado.